 - Vericiguat (Verquvo).
-This newer medicine for chronic heart failure is taken once a day by mouth.
+This medicine for chronic heart failure is taken once a day by mouth.
 It's a type of drug called an oral soluble guanylate cyclase (sGC) stimulator.
-In studies, people with high-risk heart failure who took vericiguat had fewer hospital stays for heart failure and heart disease-related deaths compared with those who received an inactive pill (placebo).
+In studies, people with high-risk heart failure who took this medicine had fewer hospital stays for heart failure and heart disease-related deaths compared with those who got a dummy pill.

-- Other medications.
-Your doctor may prescribe other medications to treat specific symptoms.
-For example, some people may receive nitrates for chest pain, statins to lower cholesterol or blood-thinning medications to help prevent blood clots.
+- Other medicines.
+Your health care provider may prescribe other medicines to treat specific symptoms.
+For example, some people may receive nitrates for chest pain, statins to lower cholesterol or blood thinners to help prevent blood clots.

-Your doctor may need to adjust your doses frequently, especially when you've just started a new medication or when your condition is worsening.
+Your health care provider may need to change your medicine doses frequently.
+This is more common when you've just started a new medicine or when your condition is getting worse.